thlaure/VarSports/README.md

 - The Command classes are unnecessary for this project but have been retained as documentation.
 - You can check the *.github/workflows/ci.yml* file to see the different instructions that are run, if you want to execute them manually.
 - Each controller file contains only one route and method to adhere to the single responsibility principle.
+- The project is hosted in a classic web server.